sn210876/RecipePrep-Clone/MOBILE_OAUTH_IMPLEMENTATION.md

 ## Overview
 The app now uses **in-app browser (Chrome Custom Tabs on Android)** for OAuth authentication.
 This provides a seamless user experience without leaving the app.

+## Recent Fix (Session Persistence Issue)
+**Problem**: OAuth worked initially but session was lost after minimizing the app, showing "OAuth redirect succeeded but no authentication tokens received" error.

+**Root Cause**: The `checkOAuthCallback()` function was running on mobile when the component remounted (after minimize), trying to find tokens in the URL.
+On mobile, tokens come through the deep link listener, not the URL, so it failed.

+**Solution**:
+1. Skip `checkOAuthCallback()` entirely on mobile platforms
+2. Clean up OAuth flags immediately in the deep link listener (before any other processing)
+3. Verify session persistence after setting tokens

 ## How It Works

 ### 1. OAuth Initiation